Read all about the capital's most anticipated hot new restaurant openings.

 London

-(December 2025 - all has gone quiet regarding the once-much-touted ressurrection of this famous name).
-Opening summer 2025 in the Rosewood Chancery hotel, in the former US Embassy in Mayfair’s Grosvenor Square, the revival of Le Caprice, the one-time celeb-magnet in St James’s that closed down during the pandemic.
+(February 2026 - after all had gone quiet regarding the once-much-touted resurrection of this famous name, the rumble is starting to come down the track of a not-too-distant opening.
+But not one with a date as yet).
+Opening in 2026 in the Rosewood Chancery hotel, which occupies the former US Embassy in Mayfair’s Grosvenor Square: the revival of Le Caprice, the one-time celeb-magnet in St James’s that closed down during the pandemic.
 Owner Richard Caring promises a “chic, comfortable and classic” mix of old and new.
+Now that former owner, Jeremy King, runs Arlington on the site of the original Le Caprice, comparisons will be inevitable.

 RH London - W1S